Which Respiratory Infection Do You Have?

 Link to further information about flu: https://www.mayoclinic.org/diseases-conditions/flu/symptoms-causes/syc-20351719

 We are hearing a great deal about Respiratory Syncytial Virus (RSV) on the news, but RSV is not a new virus.
 While it usually presents like mild cold symptoms in healthy adults and older children, in newborns, infants, immunocompromised or older adults, RSV can be life-threatening.
-In May, the CDC approved the first vaccine to prevent the RSV infection for adults over 60 years old.
+In May 2023, the CDC approved the first vaccine to prevent the RSV infection for adults over 60 years old and it has since approved additional vaccines for pregnant women and infants.

 In infants and young children, symptoms include congestion, runny nose, cough, low-grade fever, sore throat, loss of appetite and irritability.
 When the infection spreads to the lower respiratory tract, symptoms increase and can include difficulty breathing, severe cough, shallow rapid breathing, and bluish color to the skin.
 These symptoms are considered an emergency and you should seek medical attention immediately.
 Symptoms, when not severe, tend to last 7-14 days though the cough may linger.